How Much Does an LLC Cost in Wyoming (A Breakdown of Fees)

 4. Expedited Processing Fees (Optional)

-Expedited processing fees guarantee same-day processing for documents received by noon or next-business-day processing for documents received after noon.
+Pay it and you get same-day processing for documents received by noon, or next-business-day processing for anything that comes in after noon.
+It's a straightforward add-on if timing matters.

 5. DBA (Optional)

-DBA, also known as a Trade Name Registration, costs $100.
-This fee is paid to the Wyoming Secretary of State's office.
+A DBA — also called a Trade Name Registration in Wyoming — costs $100, paid to the Wyoming Secretary of State's office.

 FAQs